Advice For Private Tutors Providing Private Tuition -

 limited, again consider travelling flexibility.
 When a home tutor first sets up a private tuition service, we advise that it is best to keep all

 options open.
-The more flexible you are as a private tutor, the more quickly you will build your client base.
+The more flexible you are as a tutor, the more quickly you will build your client base.
 Again it may be wise to consider